hikogui/hikogui/SPONSORS.md

 SPONSORS
 ========

-Thank you very much to the sponsors of the ttauri-project.
+Thank you very much to the sponsors of the hikogui.

-If you like to become a sponsor, please contribute to [Take Vos](https://github.com/takev/) the main developer of the ttauri-project.
+If you like to become a sponsor, please contribute to [Take Vos](https://github.com/takev/) the main developer of the hikogui.

 Platinum sponsors
 -----------------